Zilola69/du/README.md

 <tr>
 <th>Keywords Test</th>
 <td>Common keywords are not appearing in one or more of the meta-tags above</td>
-<td>Primary keywords should appear in this meta-tags to help identify the topic of this webpage to search engines.
+<td>Primary keywords should appear in this meta-tags to help identify the topic of this webpage to search engines. <p>
 <p> ⟩⟩  Keyword(s) not included in Meta-Title <p>
 ⟩⟩  Keyword(s) not included in Meta-Description</td>
 </tr>